What’s the difference between a macaron and macaroon? There is often confusion with their pronunciation or translation – either with one ‘o’ or two.

-But even the macaron can be a confusing term today, as there are also many French regional varieties using the same ingredients as the Parisian macaron but the proportions are completely different.
-Each more resemble the original Italian macaron introduced by Catherine de Medici and many date back to around the French Revolution.
+However, even the macaron can be a confusing term today, as there are also many old-fashioned and artisanal French regional varieties using the same ingredients as the Parisian macaron.
+The proportions and baking are completely different, so the end result is a different looking confection entirely.
+Each more resemble the original Italian macaron introduced by Catherine de Medici and many date back to either the 17th Century or around the French Revolution.

 What is a Macaroon?

-Simpler and quicker to prepare, the coconut macaroon is also known as rocher coco or congolais in French.
+Simpler and quicker to prepare as it’s not baked like the macaron, the coconut macaroon is made primarily of coconut with egg whites and sugar.
+It’s also known as rocher coco or congolais in French.
 Sometimes the macaroon confection with shredded or flaked coconut – either star or cone-shaped – is dipped in chocolate.
 See my recipe for them in my book, Teatime in Paris.

-It’s not clear when macaroons came on the scene but one thing is for sure: it was added to this gluten-free treat around the 1800s when coconut was brought from the East.
+It’s not clear when macaroons were created.
+It makes sense that coconut was only added around the 1800s when coconut was brought from the Far East.

-Last Christmas I adapted the large traditional sugary bar to make these mini versions of Scottish Macaroon bar snowballs.
-If you want to see the more classic size, head over to Christina Conte’s recipe at Christina’s Cucina.
+I’ve adapted the large traditional sugary macaroon bar to make these mini versions of Scottish Macaroon bar snowballs.
+If you want to see the more classic size, head over to Christina Conte’s macaroon bar recipe.

 So before the confusion spreads any further between such differences between macarons and macaroons, let’s nip it in the bud.